 In conclusion:

 Vegeta is in no way “toxic” or dangerous – it’s basically flavored salt.
 It’s not unhealthy when used in moderation, but it shouldn’t fully replace fresh herbs and vegetables in your cooking.
 If you’re concerned about additives, you can even make a homemade version with dried vegetables, herbs, and salt.
+That’s exactly why we love making it ourselves.
+It lets us control exactly what goes in.

 How to make it at home